 If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Colorado/06/2017-like virus.

-The IIV contains dead virus and is given by injection, while LAIV contains weakened viruses and is a nasal-spray vaccine.
+The IIV contains dead viruses and is given by injection, while LAIV contains weakened viruses and is a nasal-spray vaccine.
 Both IIV and LAIV are effective, but there are some differences in their indications.
 Depending on individual product, most IIVs are recommended for use among persons aged 6 months or above, including those who are healthy, pregnant women and those with chronic medical problems.
-LAIV can be used among non-pregnant and non-immunocompromised people 2-49 years of age.
+LAIV can be used for people 2-49 years of age except those who are pregnant, immunocompromised or with other contraindications (please refer to Question 18 for details).
 Please consult your doctor for details.

 LAIV is a live vaccine and is generally contraindicated in the following conditions, taking reference from recommendations of the United States, United Kingdom and Canada:

 - History of severe allergic reaction to any vaccine component or after previous dose of any influenza vaccine;